 Satanic Ritual Abuse

-Frank, a pseudo-Satanists, and his clan sexually abuse children using the trappings of satanic rituals.
+Fleet White, a Satanists, and his clan sexually abuse children using the trappings of satanic rituals.
 Their goal was sexual gratification and the rituals were used to frighten or intimidate the young victims and their families.
-Frank has a young adult son, Frank, Jr. Frank Jr. knows of his fathers activities and is minimally involved.
+Fleet has a young adult son, Fleet, Jr.; it is unknown how much he knows of his father’s activities.
 Tonight a young girl will be placed on the alter.
 Her name is Nancy.
 She is eight years old.
-She will be garroted, sexually aroused and abused.
+She will be garroted, sexually stimulated and aroused.
 Despite her age, she will have an intense orgasm.
 Nancy was not harmed and her parents will be paid when they pick her up.
 Nancy's parents will say nothing because they live in fear of Satan's power.

 John, a small time crook and money launderer, lives with his family in Atlanta.
-Through his associations he learns of a place where criminals are never prosecuted unless they attract the public's attention.
+Through his associations, he learns of a place where criminals are never prosecuted unless they attract the public's attention.
 He and his family move to this perfect town, Boulder, Colorado.
 Lockheed Martin, a large defense contractor, will help John set up his money laundering business in Boulder.
 Lockheed Martin is a reputable defense contractor, but has a small, powerful, criminal element that belongs to a larger mob.
 John enjoys the social life the mob provides.
-He meets a man named Frank (Frank, Jr.) at one of these parties.
-Frank enjoys the social activities but is not a member of the mob.
-Frank provides talent for the mobs parties.
-John and Frank become friends.

 Denver, Colorado, 1996

 A few days before Christmas there will be a very large party in Denver.
 This party is for the entire West Coast mob.
 The party is held at Christmas so that a large gathering would not attract attention.
 At this party the goal is to grant every person their sexual gratification.
 If you like women, young women will be provided.
 If you like men, young men will be provided.
-If you like children, little boys and girls will be provided and Frank knows where to find them.
+If you prefer children, little boys and girls will be provided.

 Wednesday, December 25, 1996